garysassano/serverless-otlp-forwarder/docs/getting-started/configuration.md

 ### AWS Application Signals

-To use AWS Application Signals as a destination:
+To use AWS Application Signals OTLP endpoint as a destination:

 1. Create a secret with:
-   - `endpoint`: The Application Signals endpoint for your region (e.g., `https://xray.us-east-1.amazonaws.com`)
+   - `endpoint`: The Application Signals OTLPendpoint for your region (e.g., `https://xray.us-east-1.amazonaws.com`)
    - `auth`: Set to `sigv4` or `iam`

 2. The forwarder will: